JinYuanZhang999/Emo-Lables-XTTS/README.md

 ## Inference Example

-Download the pretrained checkpoints and run:
+Download the pretrained Model weights and run:

 ```bash
   # inference with Emo-Labels-XTTS